TimmyTonyY/DVD-Rental-Store-Analysis/README.md

 ### Developer Instructions

 To work on this project, follow these steps:
-1. Clone the Repository: git clone https://github.com/yourusername/DVD-Rental-Store-Analysis.git
+1. Clone the Repository: git clone [https://github.com/yourusername/DVD-Rental-Store-Analysis.git](https://github.com/TimmyTonyY/DVD-Rental-Store-Analysis/tree/main)
 2. Set Up the Environment: Ensure you have Power BI Desktop and MySQL installed.
 3. Load the Database: Import the Sakila database into your MySQL instance.
 4. Connect Power BI to MySQL: Configure the data source in Power BI to connect to your MySQL database.
-5. Explore and Modify: Open the Power BI file, review the data transformations, DAX calculations, and visualizations.
+5. Explore and Modify: Open the Power BI file, and review the data transformations, DAX calculations, and visualizations.
 Make any necessary modifications or enhancements.

 ### Contributor Expectations